skosch/YinYangFit/docs/source/index.markdown

 pre-processed visual features.
 On top of that, all of the above are affected differently by font size and colour contrast.

-The letterfitting approaches available today, whether geometry- or ML-based, fail to capture this complexity.
+The premise behind today's letterfitting tools is that the gaps between letters can be measured and equalized.
+But human brains don't perceive gaps; they perceive shapes whose neural representations interact across space in particular ways.
 If we want to develop robust, universal automatic letterfitting algorithms—algorithms that work on both hairline slab serifs and broad-nib italics, on both captions and headline sizes, on both Latin and Hangul—then we need to build better intuitions for the neural dynamics of our vision system.
 That's what this article is about.

 In a way, it is surprising that type design and cognitive psychology are so divorced from one another.{sn}The studies that do exist are almost exclusively